solana-labs/solana/docs/src/proposals/partitioned-inflationary-rewards-distribution.md

 transactions may potentially change the vote accounts balance (i.e. pay for the voting transaction fee if vote_account and block reward recipient accounts are the same), before the epoch rewards are paid.
-When the epoch rewards are paid, those transaction fees will be wiped out.
-To prevent this, we will force the vote_account and vote_transaction fee paying account must be different.
+When the epoch rewards are paid, those block rewards will be wiped out by the stale cached value.
+To prevent this, we will enforce that the vote_account and authorized_voter authority must be different.

 3. snapshot taken during the `rewarding interval`